*Participants must be over 16 years old.

 Remember Loved Ones and Support the Mercy Hospital

-Climb to Remember is a wonderful way to reflect on and remember a loved one who has passed on.
+Climb to Remember is a wonderful way to reflect on, and remember a loved one who has passed away.
 The unexpected friendships, the stunning sights, the little struggles and the huge sense of achievement on the day is all so inspirational.

 “When you lose a loved one, you feel as though life will never again be the same.
 The Climb to Remember is a wonderful opportunity to reflect on and remember someone who’s passed on.
 I find doing the climbs really therapeutic, and even though they can be tough in parts, I love the fact that I’m doing it in memory of that special person.” -Betty O’Sullivan Halpin, Climb to Remember Founder

 Registration for the 2018 Climb to Remember has now closed